ShuHuang/batterybert/README.md

     --tokenizer_root $TOEKNIZER_ROOT \
     --checkpoint=$CHECKPOINT_DIR
 ```
-Create a new WordPiece tokenizer
+Create a new WordPiece tokenizer:

 Train a WordPiece tokenizer from scratch using the dataset from `$TRAIN_ROOT`.
 See `python run_tokenizer.py --help` for a full list of arguments and their defaults.
 ```shell